Measure for Measure: Tailoring Everyday Justice

 We planned to draw attention to all types of examples from across the justice sector, especially those unsung initiatives or local solutions that are meeting a specific justice need.
 Initiatives that were working but had to stop (for instance, due to funding) are also encouraged.

-Current phase: in-depth interviews
+Second phase: In-depth interviews

 After reviewing the submitted initiatives we will select a small sample to explore more deeply via an interview.